Here are the best Brazilian movies on Netflix for all tastes!

 Based on the book with the same name, this Brazilian film portrays the life and work of communications magnate Assis Chateaubriand, one of the founders of the Museum of Art of São Paulo.

-Chateaubriand, or Chatô, is a guest in a TV show called “The Judgment of the Century,” which takes place on the day of his death.
+Chateaubriand, or Chatô, is a guest in a TV show called “The Judgment of the Century,” which takes place on the same day he passes away.

 At this show, Chatô recalls remarkable events in his life, such as his marriages, an unrequited passion, and how he manipulated the news in the media that he commanded.